How to Choose a Snow Thrower

 Use the snow thrower product selector

-Single-Stage vs. Two-Stage Snow Throwers
+Single-Stage, Two-Stage and Three-Stage Snow Throwers

 Single-stage snow throwers are designed to handle 3-9 inches of light, powdery snow.
 The auger paddle pulls snow into the unit and propels it up and out of the chute in one motion, hence the name single-stage.
 Because of the auger paddle design, single-stage snow throwers wipe the ground clean, leaving very little snow behind.
 Single-stage snow thrower units are also designed for solid pavement only.